-Gill, India keep series alive with drawn fourth test against England
+Gill, India keep series alive with drawn fourth Test against England

 A courageous hundred from Gill – his fourth of the series – and dogged unbeaten centuries from Ravindra Jadeja and Washington Sundar – gave the home crowd little to cheer on a tough day five for England.

-A closely fought series remains at 2-1 to England, and the hosts must avoid defeat in the final test at The Oval in London, starting on Thursday, to win it.
+A closely fought series remains at 2-1 to England, and the hosts must avoid defeat in the final Test at The Oval in London, starting on Thursday, to win it.

 “This is no less than a win for us, given we were around 300 runs off the lead.
 Our batsman put on a great display,” Gill told the BBC.